OpenIdentityPlatform/OpenIdentityPlatform.org/_posts/2025-09-12-using-google-authenticator-with-openam.md

 ---
 layout: home
-landing-title: "Using Microsoft Authenticator with OpenAM"
+landing-title: "Using Google Authenticator with OpenAM"
-landing-title2: "Using Microsoft Authenticator with OpenAM"
+landing-title2: "Using Google Authenticator with OpenAM"
-description: Step-by-step guide to implementing two-factor authentication (2FA) in OpenAM using Microsoft Authenticator and TOTP.
+description: Step-by-step guide to implementing two-factor authentication (2FA) in OpenAM using Microsoft Google and TOTP.
-keywords: 'OpenAM, two-factor authentication, 2FA, TOTP, Microsoft Authenticator, access control, OpenAM configuration, authentication module, OATH, multi-factor authentication, secure login, identity management, Open Identity Platform, device registration, authentication chain'
+keywords: 'OpenAM, two-factor authentication, 2FA, TOTP, Google Authenticator, access control, OpenAM configuration, authentication module, OATH, multi-factor authentication, secure login, identity management, Open Identity Platform, device registration, authentication chain'
 imageurl: 'openam-og.png'
 share-buttons: true

 ---
-# Using Microsoft Authenticator with OpenAM
+# Using Google Authenticator with OpenAM

 This article is intended for technical specialists or security system architects who want to implement two-factor authentication (2FA) in an access control system to enhance the security of user accounts.